ManigandanMJ/SparkRepo/README.md

 Question-1:**

-Count of unique locations where each product is sold.
+1.Count of unique locations where each product is sold.

     •	Imported spark session from pyspark.sql.
     •	Created logger and configured.
     •	Defined a function for creating the sparksession.
     •	Created spark session and added log file.
     •	Defined a method for reading the csv file from user.csv and assigned to a new dataframe returned.
     •	Defined a method for reading the csv file from transaction.csv to a new dataframe returned.
     •	Created a new dataframe from combine 2 datafreames in new function.
     •	Created a new method for counting the unique location for each product sold.
     •	Called the functions in driver file.
     •	Tested the actual input with expected output in test cases.

 2. Find out products bought by each user.